BrianJenney/react-codify/curriculum/week1.md

 Project Time: (60 mins)

-To run this app, navigate to the project and `npm start`
+To run this app, navigate to the project and `npm install` && `npm start`

 For students using Windows, they may need to `npm install webpack -g` in order for this project to work.